 Jabari Smith, Jr.

-For the next installment of the Pro Insight Q&A series presented by Babcock Hoops, we have Jabari Smith, Jr., from Tyrone, Georgia:
+For the next installment of the Pro Insight Q&A series, we present Jabari Smith, Jr., from Tyrone, Georgia:

 Jabari Smith: I say I’m a stretch four, but I can play the three.
 I think I can play any position.
 I think my strongest advantage is at the four.
 I’m fast, I can shoot.
 I can dribble.
 My strengths are shooting and being able to handle the ball.
 I’m versatile, can play in the post, and my rim protection while being able to guard all positions.